ksu-is/Tictactoe-game/README.md

 # Tictactoe-game
-Tic Tac Toe (Player vs AI)
-Description
-This is a Python-based Tic Tac Toe game where the player competes against a basic AI.
-The game is played in the terminal using a 3x3 grid system.
+This is a Python-based Tic Tac Toe game where a single player competes against a basic AI opponent.
+The user plays on a 3x3 grid using a text-based interface, aiming to beat the AI by placing three marks in a row.

-Features
+🎮 Features
-Single player mode vs AI

-Command line interface
+Text-based user interface

+Single-player gameplay against a simple AI

-Win, lose, or draw detection
+Real-time win, lose, or draw detection

-Easy-to-understand layout

-How to Run
-Make sure Python is installed.

-Open the project folder in your terminal.

-Run the game with this command:

-bash
-Copy
-Edit
-python tictactoe.py
-Future Improvements
-Add difficulty levels

-GUI version with buttons

-Score tracking
+Input validation for smooth user experience

+Easily expandable AI logic and board visuals

+🔧 Technologies Used

+Python 3

+GitHub for version control

+Markdown for documentation

+👥 Target Users Anyone looking for a fun, quick, and interactive way to play Tic Tac Toe against a computer — whether for entertainment or to learn Python basics.

+🔗 Related Projects / Inspiration